ArmourStorm/better_button/README.md

 ### 4. Respond To Button Presses By Reading Events

 Since the state components of the button we created are updated in the `Update` schedule when using the `BButtonPlugin`, we cannot reliably read button presses from systems in the `FixedUpdate` schedule.
 This is because the `just_entered` and `just_exited` properties of the `BPressState` component are only set to `true` until the next time

+The Bevy engine does not provide a guarantee that systems will run in the same order every frame, thus an order needs to be established between the systems that use the button state components and the `BButtonUpdateSet`.
+The order does not matter, as long as we can be sure that our systems run at least once every time the `BButtonUpdateSet` runs.

 ## Where do I go from here?